rubatopy/rubato/docs/source/tutorials/advanced/custom_components.rst

         on the GameObject.
         Automatically run once before the first update call.
         """
+        # once we have access to the game object, we can set the text to the game object's name.
-        self.hitbox = self.gameobj.get(rb.Hitbox)
+        self.nametag.text = self.gameobj.name

+        # here we need to add all of our components to the game object
+        self.gameobj.add(self.hitbox)
+        self.gameobj.add(self.nametag)

+        # subscribe to the mouse down event
+        rb.Radio.listen(rb.Events.MOUSEDOWN, self.on_mouse_press)

 The setup function is the first time you get access to the GameObject of the component.
 This is where you should set any attributes that require knowledge of the GameObject.
-In our example, we set our hitbox attribute to the the hitbox of the GameObject.
+In our example, we set our name tags text.
+As well as adding our components to the game object.

 |